 While many of the songs on this list focus on yearning for lost love, this song stands out by having a more independent outlook.
 The narrator isn’t going to wait around.
 He’s going to move on to find better, more sustainable love.

-Play this song when you want an easy and singable song to get over a breakup, celebrate your self-worth, or simply say “I’m over it” with a little twang.
+Play this song when you want an easy and singable song to get over a breakup, celebrate your self-worth, or simply say, “I’m over it,” with a little twang.

 11. “Your Cheatin’ Heart” By Patsy Cline

 This song, “Your Cheatin’ Heart,” popularized by Hank Williams in the early 1950s, turned into something special when sung by Patsy Cline.
+Her lilting voice captures the feeling of being betrayed by a lover, but the strength of her voice demonstrates a woman’s independence.

-Cline’s lilting voice captures the feeling of being betrayed by a lover, but the strength of her voice demonstrates a woman’s independence.
-As she sings this song, the power in her voice doesn’t betray utter despair or helplessness.
+As Cline sings this song, the power in her voice doesn’t betray utter despair or helplessness.
 The narrator realizes that her relationship is over, and she’s gearing up to make a change.

 Patsy Cline’s brief career will haunt country music for decades, and “Your Cheatin’ Heart” demonstrates what Cline was capable of at her best.